 What happened?
 Was the crew of the bulker maintaining an effective lookout?
 Was the fishing vessel displaying the proper lights – specifically, the lights for a fishing vessel?
 Or, were they dimly lit (if at all)?
 Or brightly lit, obscuring their navigation lights?
 Who was on the bridge of Amber L?
 Was anyone awake on the fishing boat?

 Unfortunately, these are all questions that will likely be answered after a full investigation.
 Indian officials are investigating and the bulker’s flag-state, Panama, should investigate as well.
 Unfortunately, there are questions that extend beyond this tragic collision.
 The bulker, Amber L., was detained by the U.S. Coast Guard in February of this year.

 It’s unlikely that the cause for that detention – the lack of audible and visual alarms indicating a loss of power to the steering gear – played any role in this collision 4 months later.
 It IS an indication that the ISM (International Safety Management) Code is not being properly applied onboard, however.
-A systemic failure of the vessel’s safety management system could certainly lead to an effective safety culture and further unsafe acts.
+A systemic failure of the vessel’s safety management system could certainly lead to an ineffective safety culture and further unsafe acts.
 Granted, these are simply hypotheses that should be proven or disproved by the flag state’s incident report.